benjifs/indieauth/README.md

 ### `PASSWORD_SECRET`
 Your password hashed with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-To do so you can either
+To do so you can either:
-- `htpasswd -bnBC 10 "" toomanysecrets | cut -d : -f 2`
+- `htpasswd -bnBC 10 "" toomanysecrets | cut -d : -f 2` where "toomanysecrets" is the password
 - Use [this website](https://www.bcrypt.io/) to create the hash

 ## Supported Scopes